google-deepmind/open_spiel/open_spiel/higc/README.md

 You can just copy-paste the random bots into your codebase and start developing your own bot submission for the competition.

-**Tip:** (for easy management of code) Since this is a fork of the OpenSpiel framework, you can add this repository to your git remotes -- then you can just checkout the `higc` branch.

 Follow instructions in the next section if you'd like to setup the referee to test your bot in a tournament setting.